-Annual Allowance (AA)
+Annual allowance (AA)

 There is a maximum amount of pension saving that you can build up in any one year before incurring a tax charge.
-This is known as the 'Annual Allowance (AA)' and includes benefits built up in the NHS Pension Scheme as well as other pension savings.
-The Annual Allowance is set by HM Revenue and Customs (HMRC) and is currently £40,000.
-Your Annual Allowance may be tapered down to a lower limit from 6 April 2016 if you have taxable income of more than £150,000.
-Your Annual Allowance may be lower if you have flexibly accessed any defined contribution pension provisions.
+This is known as the 'annual allowance (AA)' and includes benefits built up in the NHS Pension Scheme as well as other pension savings.
+The annual allowance is set by HM Revenue and Customs (HMRC).
+The current standard annual allowance is £40,000 and will be increased to £60,000 from 6 April 2023.
+Your annual allowance may be tapered down to a lower limit from 6 April 2016 if you have a taxable income of more than £240,000 or £260,000 from 6 April 2023.
+Your annual allowance may be lower if you have flexibly accessed any defined contribution scheme provisions.
+This includes the NHS Money Purchase AVC Scheme.

-Lifetime Allowance (LTA)
+Lifetime allowance (LTA)

 There is a limit on the amount of tax free benefits you can be provided with from this Scheme.
-This is known as the 'Lifetime Allowance'.
+This is known as the 'lifetime allowance'.